lesfoster/cylindrical-alignment-app/paper.md

 ---
-title: 'Cylindrical Alignment App: A Java Application for Aligning Biomolecules
+title: 'Cylindrical Alignment App: A Java Application for Viewing Alignments of
-       in 3-D'
+       Biomolecules in 3-D'

 tags:
   - Java
   - bioinformatics